-ADMISSION

-Require

-SAT or ACT X Used

-ACT Only X
+ACT Only Χ

-SAT Only Х
+SAT Only X

-SAT and SAT Subject Tests or Х
+SAT and SAT Subject Tests or X

-ACT ^

 SAT Subject Tests Х

-C8B B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2022 please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process): X ACT with writing required ACT with writing recommended ACT with or without writing accep oted C8B If your institution will make use of the for Fall 2022 please indicate which in the admissions process): • X SAT with Essay component requ SAT with Essay component reco SAT with or without Essay comp mmended C8C Please indicate how your institution will use the SAT of or ACT essay com ponent; check all t that apply.
-For admission For placement SAT essay ACT essay] For advising 1 In place of an application essay As a validity check on the application process No college policy as of now Not using essay component X X C8D In addition, does your institution us e applicants' test s cores for academ ic advising?
-X Yes No C8E Latest date by which SAT or ACT s Latest date by which SAT Subject 1-Aug C8F If necessary, use this space to clar policies (e.g., if tests are recommer students, or if tests are not required students): nded for some Test-optional for Fall 2021 and Fall 2022 X X X X X Please indicate which tests your institut SAT ACT SAT Subject Tests AP CLEP ion uses for placeme ent (e.g., state tests s): - \ Institutional Exam State Exam (specify):
+SAT Subject Tests ^

+C8B If your institution will make use of the ne ACT in admissio on decisions for fir st-time, first-year, degree-seeking ap plicants

+ACT with writing required

+ACT with writing recommended

+Х ACT with or without writing accept oted

+,

+C8B If your institution will make use of the ne SAT in admissio on decisions for fir st-time, first-vear. degree-seeking an policants

+for Fall 2023 please indicate which •

+in the admissions process): 9 (9 ,

+н н

+SAT with Essay component requ ired

+SAT with Essay component reco

+Χ SAT with or without Essay comp onent accepted

+•

+C8C Please indicate how your institution will use the SAT or ACT essay com ponent; check all t that apply.

+SAT essay ACT essay

+For admission 1

+For placement

+•

+For advising

+In place of an application essay 1

+As a validity check on the application process

+No college policy as of now 1

+Not using essay component X Х 1

+Not using essay component Λ

+C8D In addition, does your institution us e applicants' test s cores for academ ic advising?

+Yes

+No

+Χ 140

+COE Latest date by which SAT or ACT s coros must ha ros aived for fall tarm admission

+COL Latest date by Willell SAT of ACT's cores must be rec elved for fall-terrif aumission

+01-Aug

+Latest date by which SAT Subject Taet ecorae muet h e received for fall. term admission 01-Aug -

+Latest date by Which OAT Subject rest scores must b c received for fair -term admission -

+COF If necessary use this appear to clar ifu vour toot 1

+COL If necessary, use this space to clar

+policies (e.g., if tests are recommen naea for some ]

+coc Please indicate which tests your institut ion uses for nlacem e ont (o.a. stato tosts

+X SAT ion uses for pracerne on (c.y., state tests ·/·

+X ACT

+^ SAT Subject Tests

+X AP

+x CLEP

+^ Institutional Exam

+Y State Exam (specify): TSIA